-Luckily, there is an easy fix for that issue so it doesn’t happen again.
-The next time it does, get a hairdryer and blow it on the ring for a while.
+To make sure it never happens again, try this amazing hack.
+The next time, get a hairdryer and blow it on the ring for a while.
 Rub olive oil into it when you’re done to seal up the spot.

-If you’ve had an iron for a long time, the bottom of it starts to accumulate burn residue.
+After a while, the bottom of any iron will start to accumulate burn residue.
 The extreme heat of the iron and the residue will build up from being used too often.
-Instead of throwing it away and spending money on a new one, you can fix that issue no problem.
+Don’t throw it away and waste money a new one, though.
+Try this incredible cleaning hack first.

 Make a mixture with vinegar and baking soda to apply on it while the iron is off.
 Scrub it away and the iron should look good as new.

 Cleaning microwaves are such a pain in the butt.
 Still, as difficult as they are to clean, what if there was a way to accomplish this without buying heavy chemicals?
 All you need to do is get a lemon and cut it in half.

 After that throw the halves into a half glass of water microwave it for three minutes.
 Once it’s done, let it stand for five minutes so the fumes can work on the food or stains stuck on the walls.